donbeave/grails-sitemapper/README.md

 Static files generation
 -----------------------

-Suggested use this plugin with proxy servers like [nginx](http://nginx.org/) or [Apache HTTP Server](http://httpd.apache.org/) and use caching functional.
+Suggest use this plugin under proxy servers like [nginx](http://nginx.org/) or [Apache HTTP Server](http://httpd.apache.org/) with enabled caching.

 Anyway, plugin also support to generate static files by script: